Involuntary commitment: Wrongful involuntary commitment

+Recidivism

+A large fraction of discharged patients were found to commit violent crimes after release.
+Longer commitments were observed to decrease the rate of violent crime and rehospitalisation.

+By country

 France

 In 1838, France enacted a law to regulate both the admissions into asylums and asylum services across the country. Édouard Séguin developed a systematic approach for training individuals with mental deficiencies, and, in 1839, he opened the first school for intellectually disabled people.
 His method of treatment was based on the idea that intellectually disabled people did not suffer from disease.